yorickpeterse/ruby-lint/README.md

 free to try it out but I won't bother with MRI 1.8.x myself if it requires more than a few minutes worth of work.

+## TODO

+* Allow options to be set and libraries to be loaded using a configuration file (`./.rlint.rb` and `~/.rlint.rb`).
+* Handle named parameters in Ruby 2.0 (and other potential differences).
+* Validate the parameters passed to method calls where possible.
+* Better/more up to date documentation.
+* Testing, testing and more testing.

 ## License

 All source code in this repository is licensed under the MIT license unless